keenlycode/gadjet/docs-src/guide/getting-started.html.md

 ### 3. Use Typescript modules

 This require Javascript building tools which support typescript (Parcel v2 is recommended).
-Everthing is the same as using Javascript modules except the import path which start with `gadjet/src/` instead of `gadjet/dist/module/`.
-For example
+The import path will start with `gadjet/src/ui/`

 <el-blockquote-title>Note</el-blockquote-title>

 > Using **Typescript** with coding tools (VS Code) will provide you a better coding environment
-> such as autocomplete, suggestion or variables type.
+> such as autocomplete, suggestion or variable type check.

 <el-code-title>ts</el-code-title>
 ```ts